-Following the postponement of IEEE Forum on Sustainable and Intelligent Transportation Systems to 3-5 November 2020, we have decided to postpone the ‘Summer’ school on Automated Driving to 28-30 October 2020.
+Following the postponement of IEEE Forum on Sustainable and Intelligent Transportation Systems to 3-5 November 2020, we have decided to postpone the ‘Summer’ (now Autumn) school on Automated Driving to 28-30 October 2020.

 Date: Wednesday 28 October – Friday 30 October 2020

 Organized by: Research School for TRansport, Infrastructure and Logistics (TRAIL)

 Target group: International PhD students, both TRAIL and non-TRAIL members

 Online: €75 for non-TRAIL members; free for TRAIL members